More Community Foundation

 The majority of the Foundation’s administrative costs are covered through fundraising events with only 7,5% of donor funds used for this purpose.
 This means that 92,5% of all donations are channelled into approved beneficiary projects.

-*B-BBEE Level 1-certified and a Section 18A-approved Public Benefit Organisation.
+* MCF is a Level 1 contributor to BBBEE and Section 18A-approved Public Benefit Organisation.

 WHY WE DO WHAT WE DO